Embrace Creativity

 One of the major items I wanted to achieve was to walk the Boudica Way and visit Scotland.

 The trip was all I’d hoped it would be and more.
-Yes, I had to run to catch a connection, but grateful I was able to run.
+Yes, I had to run to catch a connection, but I am grateful I was able to run.
 Everything went smoothly.
 I fell in love with Scotland.
 The B&B in Edinburgh was so beautiful, it made the trip delightful.
 Roaming the cobblestone streets, I felt as if I had stepped back in time.

 I soon learned to navigate the trains and buses, and find my way around the train stations.
 I arrived in London to meet up with Jen.
 The first evening there, we were fortunate to attend Evensong at Westminster Cathedral.
 (For some reason the Beatles song kept running through my head.)